Sport in Russia

 - Russian athletes first competed at the Olympic Games in 1900.

-- At the 1994 FIFA World Cup, Russia's Oleg Solenko scored five goals against Cameroon, which was the record for most goals by a single player in a World Cup match.
+- At the 1994 FIFA World Cup, Russia's Oleg Solenko scored five goals against Cameroon, which was the record for the most goals by a single player in a World Cup match.

 Russia at major events